infamousjoeg/Conjur-Configurator/README.md

 This is the main kubernetes policy that containers placeholders for k8s applications.
 The CA is already initialized if you ran option 3 in the main menu.

 #### seedgeneration.yml (sub policy in Conjur policy)
 This controls the automatic seed generator.
 Primarily used for deployment of followers in k8s in an automatic way.

+#### azure.yml (sub policy in Conjur policy)
+This policy controls the authn-azure webservice and the hosts for azure.
+These hosts have already been granted permission to access the dummy secrets.

 ### tanzu.yml
 This policy creates a framework to work with VMWare Tanzu.
 The policy for the Tanzu is 'tanzu/production'.
 This is what the serice broker should be configured to control.
 There is a host created called 'host/tanzu/tanzu-service-broker' and has ownership of the 'tanzu/production' policy.